 After a fairly long first day on the slopes we grabbed some beer and hit the hot tub (my dad and uncle have a set routine that the rest of us are advised to abide too).

 From there it was off to dinner.
 But dinner was soon interrupted as we got news that my dad and I’s original flight back had been cancelled.
-This was due to the extreme negative temps in the forecast that Chicago was set to and did experience on Wednesday.
+This was due to the forecasted extreme negative temps that Chicago was set to and did experience on Wednesday.

 The earliest available flight we could get was Friday evening.
-While this initially seemed not great it turned out to be a blessing in disguise.
+While this initially seems not great it turned out to be a blessing in disguise.
 After rearranging our work schedules we were able to stay and ski an extra day.
-And, our uncle was staying till Friday anyways so we also had a place to stay.
+Lucky for us our uncle was staying till Friday anyways so we had a place to stay.
 While stressful for an hour or so we sorted everything and started gearing up for day 2.